RyanFleck/ryanfleck.ca/content/reviews/Equilibrium.md

 Aldous Huxley and George Orwell in very high regard.
-Equilibrium, while it didn't perform well in the Box Office, was thoroughly enjoyable and did a fantastic job of mixing together elements from two of the greatest dystopian novels ever written: Brave New World, and 1984.
+Equilibrium, while it didn't perform well in the Box Office, was thoroughly enjoyable and did a fantastic job of mixing together elements from two of the greatest dystopian novels ever written: Brave New World, and 1984. *Additionally,* a friend pointed out it also has *firemen* from Ray Bradbury's *Fahrenheit 451*, another great dystopian novel.

 The film touched me personally, as it is heavily centered around the themes of repressing one's own humanity, and sacrificing the turmoil and chaos of a full